mbenhamd/artificialmind-website/about.md

 permalink : /about/
 ---

 **Mohamed BEN HAMDOUNE** is a Data Scientist from Paris, France.
-After graduating from [University Paris Descartes](https://www.parisdescartes.fr/en/homepage/) with a master's degree in Artificial Intelligence, he is currently searching for work.
+After graduating from [University Paris Descartes](https://www.parisdescartes.fr/en/homepage/) with a master's degree in Artificial Intelligence.
+He now moved to Cambridge, UK since August 2020.

 His [intership memoir](/ressources/memoir.pdf) was on interpretation related on neural network models and more specially *Biological interpretation of deep neural networks learned from transcriptomic data*.